mienaikoe/ziyu/Chapters/Chapter2.md

 -------

   "Another day, then," called Tig.
-She had caught me while working the area of my plot next to hers.
+She had caught me unawares from her plot of land next to mine.
 The same farmer's trousers adorned her, but she was apparently more strict about washing them daily.
   "Is your life really that mundane?"
 I asked jokingly.
   "Oh, I enjoy the repetition.
-Can't get a body like this by talking all day in the city," she jabbed, both at Mel and her own deteriorating body.
+Can't get a body like this by talking all day," she jabbed, both at Mel and her own deteriorating body.
 I changed the subject.
   "It's chilly today, isn't it?"
   "I suppose so.
 Every season will have a few of these."
-  "Yes, but not at this time of the season."
+  "Yes, but it’s too early, isn’t it?”
   "Oh you'll get them at all times of the season.
-This one season we had 4 days of frost right after we sowed.
+Once when I was young we had 4 days of frost right after germination.
 Lost the whole plot and had to start over."
   "That sounds unfortunate, but I think this one is different.
 It's the middle of the warm season" "It's just a cold spell.
 These things happen.
 It'll be back to normal soon, you'll see."
   "Sure.
 We'll see."